- INTRODUCTION TO VAT IN VANUATU

 The amount of tax payable for each taxable period by registered persons is the difference between the tax collected on their sales/income and the tax paid on their purchases/expenses.
 If the amount of tax paid exceeds the amount collected, the registered person receives a VAT refund.
 A number of adjustments might be required when calculating the tax to pay/refund (e.g., for private use of business assets, entertainment expenditure, bad debts recovered, barter transactions, and changes in the accounting basis used).

 A credit for tax paid on purchases/expenses can only be claimed if the registered person holds a valid tax invoice.
 A registered person who makes a taxable supply to another registered person is required to issue a tax invoice within 28 days of that other person making a request for such a tax invoice.

 VAT is initially self-assessed i.e. VAT is paid in accordance with the information provided by the registered person on their VAT return.
-The Director then processes the return and issues an assessment for the amount returned.
-The Director will also issue an assessment notice in the following situations:
+Inland Revenue will usually issue an assessment notice in the following situations:

 VAT Return Calculation Check (Open PDF and Save or Right click and Save as before Use)

 Click here to access VAT Policies and Booklets